trevismd/statannotations/README.md

 Additions/modifications since that version are below represented **in bold** (previous fixes are not listed).

-    From version 0.4 onwards (introduction of `Annotator`), `statannot`'s API is no longer usable in `statannotations`
+**!
+From version 0.4 onwards (introduction of `Annotator`), `statannot`'s API is no longer usable in `statannotations`**.
+Please use the latest v0.3.2 release if you must keep statannot API in your code, but are looking for bug fixes we have covered.

-The statannot interface, at least until its version 0.2.3, is usable in statannotations until v.0.3.x, which already provides additional features (see corresponding branch).
+Indeed, the statannot interface, at least until its version 0.2.3, is usable in statannotations until v.0.3.x, which already provides additional features (see corresponding branch).